 Beyond this Institute, other noteworthy landmarks in the 1800s include:

 1. The medical doctor Dr. Lorenz Gleich gave the term Physiotherapy (curative therapy of illnesses) in the German language in 1851.
-2. The Society of Physiotherapy Charity was registered in 1894 in Great Britain by four nurses – Lucy Marianne Robinson, Rosalind Paget, Elizabeth Anne Manley and Margaret Dora Palmerin.
+2. In 1894, four nurses—Lucy Marianne Robinson, Rosalind Paget, Elizabeth Anne Manley, and Margaret Dora Palmerin—founded the Society of Physiotherapy Charity in Great Britain.
 3. In the same year, the word ‘Physiotherapy’ was coined in the English Language.
-It appeared in the Montreal Medical Journal only 43 years after the word ‘Physiotherapie’ was coined by a German doctor in 1891 named Dr. Edward Playter.
+It appeared in the Montreal Medical Journal only 43 years after the word ‘Physiotherapie’ was coined by a German doctor in 1891 named Dr. Edward Playter.<br />Only in the twentieth century, however, can physiotherapy be said to have had its unified history and the underlined.

 The founding of the School of Physiotherapy in 1913 at the University of Otago, New Zealand.

-In the 1920s, the second episode of the polio outbreak placed further pressure on the physiotherapists, who were again successful in introducing new treatment techniques.
+In the 1920s, the second episode of the polio outbreak placed further pressure on the physiotherapists, who were again successful in introducing new treatment techniques.</span>

-The Second World War applied the physiotherapy concept to create special clinics to treat amputations caused by shrapnel, burning, cold, wounds, fractures, nerves, and spinal injuries.
+The Second World War applied the physiotherapy concept to create special clinics to treat amputations caused by shrapnel, burning, cold, wounds, fractures, nerves, and spinal injuries.</span>

-The year 1954 marks the creation of a 7-hour professional competency test by the American Physical Therapy Association (APTA) in partnership with the Professional Examination Service.
+The year 1954 marks the creation of a 7-hour professional competency test by the American Physical Therapy Association (APTA) in partnership with the Professional Examination Service.</span>

 Leave a Comment